 Note that almost ALL yogurt at the store including organic brands is NOT fermented for a full 24 hours.
 Thus, any yogurt consumed on SCD is likely made yourself or obtained from a small grass-fed dairy.

 Other fermented foods are fine as long as the food itself is legal prior to culturing.

 SCD Starves Out Gut Pathogens

 In a sense, the SCD is a “starvation diet,” but not for the person on it – although most people following it most definitely lose weight.

-Instead it focuses on withholding the food sources for pathogenic and other problematic residents of the digestive system.
-This eventually reduces their numbers to the point where beneficial flora can recapture dominance of the gut environment.
+Instead, it focuses on withholding the food sources for pathogenic and other problematic residents of the digestive system.
+This eventually reduces their numbers to the point where beneficial flora can recapture the dominance of the gut environment.